New York Family Court: Juvenile justice

+In juvenile delinquency cases, a fact-finding hearing is the trial.
+The presentment agency must prove its case by calling witnesses and showing other evidence; the respondent's lawyer may cross-examine the witnesses and also present their own witnesses and evidence.
+If the presentment agency proves the case beyond a reasonable doubt, the judge makes a finding that the respondent committed some or all of the acts described in the petition.
+If there is a finding, the probation department investigates the respondent's home and school behavior, and may order diagnostic assessments of their mental health.

+At a dispositional hearing, the judge decides whether the respondent is a juvenile delinquent in need of supervision, treatment, or confinement (placement) and issues a dispositional order.
+The respondent, their parents or guardians, and other persons may testify.
+The judge decides what is best for the child and the community: ordering the respondent placed in a juvenile incarceration facility or in foster care; a conditional discharge, ordering them to live at home under certain conditions; order them to live at home under probation supervision, including alternative to placement program conditions; or adjourn in contemplation of dismissal.
+If they violate the dispositional order, the judge can order a different disposition, including placement in a juvenile incarceration facility.

+Administration

+The Family Court Advisory and Rules Committee is one of the standing advisory committees established by the chief administrator of the courts that recommends changes to family law, court procedure, court rules, and uniform forms.

 Personnel

 Judges

 In the New York City Family Court (the "Family Court of the State of New York within the City of New York"), judges are appointed by the Mayor to ten-year terms; elsewhere they are elected to ten-year terms.
 There are 47 judges in the New York City Family Court.

 In 1939, Justice Jane Bolin became the first black female judge in the United States when Mayor Fiorello La Guardia swore her in to the bench of the Family Court, then called the Domestic Relations Court.
 Her 10-year appointment was renewed by the city's mayors three times until she reached the mandatory retirement age of 70.

 Other

+A court attorney is a lawyer who works with and assists the judge by researching legal questions and helping to write decisions.
+The court attorney may also meet with the attorneys or parties to a case to try to reach an agreement without the need for a trial.

 Referees hear custody, visitation, orders of protection, and foster care cases; private attorneys, judicial hearing officers, or court attorneys may be appointed.

 Judicial Hearing Officers (JHOs) hear some family offense, custody, visitation, adoption, and voluntary placement foster care cases.

 Support magistrates hear support cases (petitions filed seeking support for a child or spouse) and paternity cases (petitions filed requesting the court to enter an order declaring someone to be the father of a child).